 In the same skillet, melt the butter and add the chopped red onion, garlic, jalapeño and a pinch of salt and pepper.
 Sauté until veggies are tender.
 About 8 minutes.

-Once your veggies are smelling amazing, pour in your milk of choice and bring to a low boil.
+Once your veggies are smelling amazing, pour in the milk of your choice and bring to a low boil.
 In a small bowl, combine the cornstarch and water to create a slurry.
 Stir this into the milk and continue heating and stirring until thickened, about 2 minutes.

 Remove the skillet from the heat and add the cheese.
-Stir in that amazing cheese until fully melted and incorporated with the milk.
+Stir in that Monterey jack cheese until fully melted and incorporated with the milk.

-Pour your queso into a serving dish (or straight from the skillet!) and top with bread crumbs and cilantro.
+Pour the Monterey Jack Queso into a serving dish (or straight from the skillet!) and top with bread crumbs and cilantro.

 Serve with tortilla chips, bread slices or veggies.
 OR, pour it on top of some nachos, a burrito, or tacos.
 YUM!

-Love this Queso recipe?
+Love this Monterey Jack Queso recipe?
 Try these other amazing cheesy recipes!

 If you decide to give this recipe a try, be sure to snap a photo to share, tagging @theovenlight and #theovenlight on Instagram or Facebook!